clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/best-practices/scheduling-public-holidays.md

 | Work Time Guidelines                   | injixo calculates the value (Target Work Time per Week / by Number of Working Days) |
 | Working Hours for Each Day of the Week | injixo considers the value entered for the weekday                                  |

-Users with the Agent role can see the holidays in their calendars in _Me > My Calendar_{:.breadcrumbs}.
+Users with the Agent role can see the public holidays in their calendars in _Me > My Calendar_{:.breadcrumbs}.

 ## Closed: Use the planning calendar